learn-co-curriculum/phase-3-hashketball/README.md

 2. Which team has the most points?
 Call the method `winning_team`.

 3. Which player has the longest name?
-Call the method `longest_name`.
+Call the method `player_with_longest_name`.

 **Super Bonus:**

 1. Write a method that returns true if the player with the longest name had the most steals.
-Call the method `sounds_about_right`.
+Call the method `long_name_steals_a_ton?`.